intradastingly/CV/README.md

 ## Project description

 The goal of the project was to create a personalized CV website to present to prospective employers/clients.
-The specifications for the project were generaly broad in terms of design and functionality.
+The specifications for the project were generally broad in terms of design and functionality.

 ### link to github page
 Link to repo [here](https://github.com/intradastingly/CV.git)